spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `CinderShardCost` | `int` | Default: `0` | The cost in cinder shards to forge this recipe. | `true` |

 ### Fruit Trees
-Fruit trees live in `fruit-trees.json`.
+Fruit trees normally live in `fruit-trees.json`.

 | Field | Type | Required or Default value | Description | Dynamic |
 | --- | --- | --- | --- | --- |